Irrelon/ForerunnerDB/readme.md

 <div ng-if="myData && myData.myFlag === true">Hello!</div>
 ```

-If you do this from a collection it is equivelant to running a findOne() on the
+If you do this from a collection it is equivalent to running a findOne() on the
 collection so you will get the first document in the collection.

 If you do this on a view you can limit the view to a single document via a query